ibm-cloud-docs/satellite/ts-locations/debug-location.md

     </tr>
     <tr>
     <td>R0011 Make sure that all hosts for your {{site.data.keyword.satelliteshort}} location are in a normal state.
 If you still have issues, contact {{site.data.keyword.cloud_notm}} Support and include your {{site.data.keyword.satelliteshort}} location ID.<br><br>
     R0040 The {{site.data.keyword.satelliteshort}} location data plane is currently unhealthy.
 To debug the host, see 'http://ibm.biz/sat-host-debug'.
+If you still have issues, contact {{site.data.keyword.cloud_notm}} Support and include your {{site.data.keyword.satelliteshort}} location ID.<br><br>
+    R0041 Unknown issues are detected with the {{site.data.keyword.satelliteshort}} location control plane hosts.
+Ensure that hosts meet the minimum requirements, http://ibm.biz/sat-host-reqs.
 If you still have issues, contact {{site.data.keyword.cloud_notm}} Support and include your {{site.data.keyword.satelliteshort}} location ID.</td>
     <td><ol><li>Check the **Status** of your hosts by running <code>ibmcloud sat host ls --location &lt;location_name_or_ID&gt;</code></li>
     <li>If you have no hosts, attach hosts to your location.</li>
     <li>Make sure that you have at least 6 hosts (2 hosts per zone across 3 zones) that are assigned to the **infrastructure** cluster for the location, to run location control plane operations.</li>